-Sheridan man pleads guilty to drug distribution, firearm charges in Federal District Court
+Sheridan man pleads guilty to drug distribution, firearm charges in federal district court

 SHERIDAN — At a change of plea hearing before Federal District Court Judge Nancy Freudenthal this month, Sheridan resident Adam Godwin, 35, pleaded guilty to possession of methamphetamine with the intent to distribute, possession of a firearm and unlawful use of a controlled substance, U.S. Attorney Bob Murray announced Friday.

-Possible punishment for the charges includes a term of five to 50 years in federal prison, up to five years of supervised release and over $5 million in fines.
+Possible punishment for the charges includes a term of five to 50 years in federal prison, up to five years of supervised release and more than $5 million in fines.

 Godwin’s case was investigated by the Sheridan County Sheriff’s Office and the Bureau of Alcohol, Tobacco and Firearms and prosecuted by Assistant U.S. Attorney Jonathon C. Coppom.